zachbornheimer/zyscripts-wp/README.md

 Multisite:
 ==========
-* If you install this plugin in mu-plugins, it will automatically apply to every site, however it will be unable to update.
-The better option is to enable it using "Network Enable."
+* If you install this plugin in mu-plugins, it will automatically apply to every site, but then you won't be able to update it.
+* It's best to just network enable this plugin and update when necessary.

 Application:
 ============